 Another possible option was to transport the material through the corridor.
 However that would have meant closing off the corridor completely, which would have severely impacted on the operation of the hospital.

 Luckily, Project Manager Nick Radford had a much better idea and called Coveya.
 By setting up a conveyor system, Nick’s ground crew could load the spoil from the site directly onto a conveyor hopper that sat at ground level.
 The 9-metre modular Easikit conveyor then took the spoil up the 35-degree angle to a height of just over 5 metres. at the top of the hospital walkway, it fed directly into a 14-metre flat conveyor, which carried the spoil away from the site and discharged onto a pile, where the spoil was hauled away.

 When all the excavation material had been removed, Coveya returned to the site to reconfigure the equipment into a 14m conveyor inclined from the ground to the roof, discharging into a 4m conveyor across the roof.
 This configuration allowed the crew to bring in sand and other construction material via the same access route.

 This project really made the most of Coveya's modular system.
 Being able to simply flip around and reconfigure the conveyor system meant that minimal time was spent changing the set up.
 Almost as soon as the excavation had finished, construction work could begin.

-Once all the groundworks materials have been moved on site, the hired conveyors will be disassembled, moved back to Coveya’s workshop, and rebuilt in different lengths for the next job.
-And all for a fraction of the cost of hiring a lifting crane for a few weeks.
+Once all the groundworks materials had been moved on site, the hired conveyors were disassembled and moved back to Coveya’s workshop to be rebuilt in different lengths for the next job.
+All for a fraction of the cost of hiring a lifting crane for a few weeks.